bronson/valid/README.md

 - pass a json schema to array()?  factor into RunSubtest & have everything call this.
 - write isDate, isBefore, isAfter
 - write isEmail() isIP() isUrl() isUUID()
+- Pass error message to Valid constructor?  make errorMessage a synonym for message?
 - test coverage?
 - Allow putting value first?  i.e. Valid(9).lt(12).gt(10) throws "9 is not greater than 10"
 - write an assertion function?
 Valid.assert(12).integer().min(5);